 Maintain one resume and one LI profile.
 That’s fine if you’re targeting a field narrowly where jobs are almost identical across companies.

 Keep one profile and tailor your resumes.
-Since you’re targeting very similar jobs, you should be okay.
+If you’re targeting very similar jobs, you should be okay.

 Create a broad umbrella that covers all your job and all versions of your resume.

 When you’re changing careers, you may not be ready to focus on one target.

 So take a broad approach to start.
 Be very honest about what you’ve done, but ramp up your explanation of possibilities.
 For instance, you could say, “Led 3 successful teams, demonstrating results from my ability to get six total strangers to work together cohesively.”

 You can also contribute to forums so people get to know you.

 What I would NOT do is admit, “I’m not sure.
 I’ll consider anything.”
 Prospective employers want to see your moves in a game -any game – instead of watching you getting in shape in the weight room.